-This article by Ankura, highlights the Non-Financial Misconduct consultation the FCA have been focusing on.

-The FCA's September 2023 consultation paper proposes to explicitly include non-financial misconduct within the regulatory regime.
-Specifically:

-- bullying within the workplace is relevant to fitness and propriety, as well as similar behaviour in a person's private life; - clear conduct rules covering serious instances of bullying and harassment towards colleagues; - to bring discriminatory practices (e.g., sexually, or racially motivated offences) and any adverse findings against associated individuals within the suitability criteria for firms.
+Update Summary Action for firms Non-Financial Misconduct: How Your Organisation Should This article by Ankura, highlights the Non-Financial Misconduct consultation the FCA have been focusing on.
+We would recommend that firms read the consultation paper and are aware of the FCA's expectation in relation to Non-FInancial Prepare for Regulatory Reform and Mitigate Risk The FCA's September 2023 consultation paper proposes to explicitly include non-financial misconduct within the regulatory regime.
+Specifically: Misconduct.
+Date 18 April 2024 bullying within the workplace is relevant to fitness and propriety, as well as similar behaviour in a person's private life; clear conduct rules covering serious instances of bullying and harassment towards colleagues; to bring discriminatory practices (e.g., sexually, or racially motivated offences) and any adverse findings against associated individuals within the suitability criteria for